afragen/the-events-calendar-user-css/readme.txt

 == Description ==
 A plugin to allow users to add custom CSS without having to either copy all existing code from TEC/ECP core CSS files or add the correct @import to their custom CSS.

-Automatically load /my-theme/tribe-events/tribe-events.css if it exists using wp_enqueue_style.

-Correctly load tribe-events.css in proper order when using ECP 3.x.
+Correctly load `{YOUR_THEME}/tribe-events/tribe-events.css`, if it exists, using wp_enqueue_style in proper order when using ECP 3.x.

 == Installation ==

-1. Create an `/tribe-events/tribe-events.css` file and directory inside your active theme or child theme directory.
+1. Create a `/tribe-events/tribe-events.css` file and directory inside your active theme or child theme directory.
 1. `/tribe-events/tribe-events.css` only needs to contain the override CSS.
-No CSS code from any core tribe-events CSS file needs to be duplicated.
+No CSS code from any core tribe-events CSS file(s) needs to be duplicated.
 1. Upload the entire `/the-events-calendar-user-css/` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin.